 You might like...

 For many gardeners snowdrops herald the end of winter.
-They are extraordinarily hardy, and can be depended on to flower very early whatever the weather - the colder and gloomier it is, the longer the blooms last, but in a sunny warm season they are comparatively fleeting, so always plant in light shade.
-The variety 'S. Arnott' produces flowers with a subtle fragrance, that are almost twice the size of common snowdrops, on stems that can reach 25cm (10in) tall.
+They're extraordinarily hardy, and can be relied on to flower very early in the season.
+The colder and gloomier the weather, the longer the blooms last, but in a sunny warm spring they are comparatively fleeting.

 Plant type: Spring-blooming bulb

 Flower colour: White